 The National Maritime Museum does not hold passenger lists.

 There are very few records of passengers arriving in the UK before 1878.
 The National Archives holds lists of aliens arriving at British ports for the period August 1810 to May 1811 and 1826–1852.
-These will be available online shortly at www.ancestry.co.uk.
+These will be available online shortly on the Ancestry website.

 Before 1890 there was no requirement for ships to keep passenger lists in the UK.
 A few lists for vessels arriving here between 1878–1888 are available in The National Archives, but most lists surviving pre-1890 were handed in at a ship's destination overseas, and should be sought in archives and libraries at the ports of arrival.

 Board of Trade Passenger Lists, Inwards, 1878–1888 and 1890–1960, list the names of people arriving in the United Kingdom from places outside Europe, but not within the Mediterranean Sea, unless the vessels sailed originally from outside Europe and picked up passengers in a European or Mediterranean port en route.
-The Board of Trade Passenger Lists, Inwards, have been digitised and are available at www.ancestry.co.uk.
+The Board of Trade Passenger Lists, Inwards, have been digitised and are available on the Ancestry website.
 The alien arrival documents, 1826–1852, are in the process of being digitised and will become available on that website.